MBifolco/troll-miner/experiments/README.md

 | nbits | `bits` | 4 | uint32 |
 | nonce | `nonce` | 4 | uint32 |

-If you start searching for some of the fields in the JSON resposne, you won't find them in the block header.
+If you start searching for some of the fields in the JSON response, you won't find them in the block header.
 In some instances, like the `nonce` and `bits` fields, they need to be converted to hex.
 In the other cases, like `merkle_root` and `previousblockhash`, it's because their byte order is reversed in the block header.
 This is important because of each field's [endianess](https://www.rapidtables.com/prog/endianess.html).
 Not only that, the endianess of the bytes sent in a `mining.notify` message do not necessarily match the endianess of the particular block header field.